Fghurayri/faisal.sh/README.md

 ## Acknowledgment

-The tooling/stack of this blog was heavliy inspired from [Lee Robinson](https://github.com/leerob/leerob.io) 🙏
+The tooling/stack of this blog was heavily inspired from [Lee Robinson](https://github.com/leerob/leerob.io) 🙏